 CBRE has an experienced and dedicated Planning team with a track record of success in creating value through planning permissions and site allocations on major developments across the country.

-In this fourth edition of CBRE’s Law in London report we consider how the challenges and opportunities facing London’s largest law firms are affecting real estate strategy.
+In this fifth edition of CBRE’s Law in London report we analyse the way the largest 100 law firms in London are using their office space.

 Over the last five years there have been significant changes in how these firms are using their

 space, most notably a decrease in the amount of space per fee earner.
 This has been achieved

 by rethinking the way in which space is used; workplace strategy and technology have taken

 centre stage to enhance the quality of the working environment.

 The UK electorate will go to the polls on 8 June 2017.
 Previous research by CBRE concluded that general elections have less of an impact on the UK property market than at first imagined.
 That said, manifesto documents offer a useful insight into the possible directions the UK might be steered over the next five years.
 Some policies relate specifically to the property industry whilst others set the tone for the wider economic environment each political party is working towards.